capistrano/capistrano-2.x-docs/Home.md

+This is legacy documentation for Capistrano 2.x.
+For Capistrano 3.x, please refer to [[http://www.capistranorb.com/]].

 ## General Resources & Beginner Guides

 If you are new to Capistrano 2.x please read [[Getting Started|2.x Getting Started]]; once you are familiar with the basics, you may want to read [[From the beginning|2.x-From-The-Beginning]] which is a much more detailed tutorial.
 There is also an FAQ [[here|FAQ]].